GoTeamEpsilon/OpenEMR-Cloud/README.md

 Many OpenEMR users host their server instances on premise and have not yet realized the benefits of cloud technologies.
 While users can hire a professional vendor for cloud deployment services or simply learn AWS and do it themselves, our team has identified a need for a more cost effective option.

-## 🕊️ Version 1
+## 🕊️ Version 1 and 1.5

 This first release (codename "Dove") will use AWS services in a way that can be described as a "PaaS-buffet".
 This is to say that the choosen technologies will "lock" the user to many opinionated AWS services.

-Services include Elastic Beanstalk, RDS, Route53, IAM, TurnKey CouchDB, Cloudwatch, CloudFormation, and SES.
+Services include Elastic Beanstalk, RDS, Route53, IAM, CouchDB, and Cloudwatch.
+This version will involve a series of numbered steps to get every step up.
+Automation will be done in CloudFormation in Version 1.5 to truly allow a user to "turn the key".

 ## 🐨 Version 2